iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Example sequence:**

-1. "What are the must-visit locations in Tokyo for a first-time visitor?"
+1. `What are the must-visit locations in Tokyo for a first-time visitor?`
-2. "Which of those would be good for someone interested in traditional culture?"
+2. `Which of those would be good for someone interested in traditional culture?`
-3. "What are the transportation options between these sites?"
+3. `What are the transportation options between these sites?`
-4. "Are there any special seasonal considerations for visiting in October?"
+4. `Are there any special seasonal considerations for visiting in October?`

 ChatGPT will understand that each question builds upon previous ones, providing more coherent and relevant information than if these were separate conversations.